malmomani997/Assessment/README.md

-# DM Task
+# Assessment

 ## Overview
-This project contains automated tests for the DM web application.
+This project contains automated tests for a web application.
 The tests are implemented using Selenium and TestNG.

 ## Prerequisites
 - Java JDK 8 or higher